jmgress/usegenai/slides/Slides.md

 ---

-# What Is AI?
+# What is AI?

-AI" stands for Artificial Intelligence, which refers to the ability of a computer or machine to perform tasks that typically require human intelligence.
+"AI" stands for Artificial Intelligence, which refers to the ability of a computer or machine to perform tasks that typically require human intelligence.
 These tasks can include learning, problem-solving, perception, and decision-making.
 AI is a broad field encompassing various techniques and approaches aimed at creating intelligent systems.

 ---

-# What Is Generative AI?
+# What is Generative AI?

 Generative AI is a type of artificial intelligence that creates new content like text, images, audio, and video in response to prompts.
 Unlike search engines that find and curate existing information, generative AI learns from data to produce new outputs.

 ---

-# What is an LLM (Large Language Model)
+# What is a LLM (Large Language Model)

 An LLM, or Large Language Model, is a type of artificial intelligence model trained on massive amounts of text data to understand, generate, and manipulate human language.
 Essentially, it's a sophisticated computer program that can process and produce text in a way that mimics human communication.